RohanRamani2705/Library-Managment-System/README.md

-Library Management System - README
+Library Management System

 Overview

-This Library Management System is a simple Python-based application that helps manage a library of books.
-It allows users to:
+The Library Management System is a simple yet effective Python-based application designed to manage a collection of books stored in a CSV file.
+It provides an interactive, menu-driven interface that allows users to efficiently perform common library operations such as adding, deleting, modifying, searching, and visualizing books.

+The system leverages pandas for data manipulation and matplotlib for visualizing book distribution by genre, making it both practical and educational for beginners and intermediate Python users.

+Features:

-Add new books to the library.
+Add new books to the library
-Delete books from the library.
+Delete existing books by Book ID
-Modify book details (e.g., title, author, genre, year).
-Search for a book by its unique ID.
+Modify book details (title, author, genre, year) Search for a book using a unique Book ID
-Display a list of all books in the library.
+Display all books in a tabular format
-Visualize the distribution of books by genre in a bar chart.
+Visualize book distribution by genre using a bar chart Persistent storage using a CSV file (library.csv)
-The system uses pandas for data manipulation and matplotlib for generating bar charts.
-The book details are stored in a CSV file (library.csv), and all operations (add, delete, modify, etc.) are performed on this file.

-This README will guide you through the structure of the program and explain each function in detail so you can understand how everything works.
+Technologies Used

+Python 3.x
+Pandas – Data handling and CSV manipulation
+Matplotlib – Data visualization (bar charts)

 Prerequisites
-Before running this system, make sure you have the following installed:

-Python (version 3.x or above)
-Pandas library: For data handling and manipulation.
-Install it with: pip install pandas
-Matplotlib library: For generating plots and visualizations.
+Ensure the following are installed before running the system:

-Install it with: pip install matplotlib
+pip install pandas matplotlib

-You will also need a CSV file (library.csv) to store the library data.
-The file should contain the following columns:
+You will also need a CSV file named library.csv with the following structure:

-Book ID: A unique identifier for each book.
-Title: The title of the book.
-Author: The author of the book.
-Genre: The genre or category of the book.
-Year: The year the book was published.
-Example of library.csv format:
+CSV File Format

 Book ID,Title,Author,Genre,Year
 1,The Great Gatsby,F. Scott Fitzgerald,Fiction,1925